-Our principal sources of liquidity as of April 2, 2022 consisted of \$1.9 billion in cash, cash equivalents and short-term investments, of which approximately \$1.2 billion was held by our U.S. entities.
+Our principal sources of liquidity as of July 2, 2022 consisted of \$1.5 billion in cash, cash equivalents and short-term investments, of which approximately \$1.0 billion was held by our U.S. entities.
 The remaining balance was held by our foreign subsidiaries.
-Our cash equivalents and short-term investments consisted of government debt securities, which include agency bonds, agency discount notes, municipal bonds and U.S. government securities; corporate debt securities, which include asset-backed securities, corporate bonds, certificates of deposit and commercial paper; and money market funds.
-Our long-term investments consisted of auction-rate securities.
+Our cash equivalents and short-term investments consisted of government debt securities, which include agency bonds, agency discount notes, municipal bonds, variable rate demand notes and U.S. government securities; corporate debt securities, which include asset-backed securities, corporate bonds, certificates of deposit, commercial paper and Yankee bonds; and money market funds.